-How to Add Coolant to the Coolant Surge Tank
+How to Add Coolant to the Coolant Surge Tank for Gasoline Engines Except L3B

 If the vehicle has a diesel engine, see "Cooling System" in the Duramax diesel supplement for the proper coolant fill procedure.

 Spilling coolant on hot engine parts can burn you.
 Coolant contains ethylene glycol and it will burn if the engine parts are hot enough.